top of page

 International law

 In early February 2024, James wrote to the Law Society journal about the South Africa v.
 Israel case in the International Court of Justice which caught the attention of the organizer of a conference in Worcester on law in war.
-James accepted his invitation to prepare and deliver a paper to the conference on 11 March 2024 on the International Court of Justice, with specific reference to Ukraine v.
+James accepted his invitation to prepare and deliver a paper to the conference on 11 March 2024 on the International Court of Justice, with specific reference to the Ukraine v.
 Russia case and the South Africa v.
 Israel case.
 He researched all the relevant ICJ genocide decisions, not just those two.
 It was the start of an abiding interest in the jurisprudence of the International Court of Justice.

-The delivered paper was later published by the ICJ-AS as well.
+The delivered paper was later published by the ICJ-AS as well:

 Notable cases

-In the matter of S (A Child) [2017] EWCA Civ 249 (an appeal against the making of care and placement for adoption), James represented a mother with learning difficulties and a mental health issue.
+In the matter of S (A Child) [2017] EWCA Civ 249 (an appeal against the making of care and placement orders for adoption), James represented a mother with learning difficulties and a mental health issue.
 In the Court of Appeal, Lord Justice McFarlane, giving the judgment of the Court, said this:

 “Mr Schofield, on behalf of the mother, who represented her at trial and before this court… has conspicuously done so with great care, skill and insight…”